|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 These treatments do not prevent new lesions from developing.

 Surgery is an option if there are a few, small lesions.
-Surgery may include:
+Surgical options include either:

 Photodynamic Therapy TOP

 Photodynamic therapy is a type of light therapy.
 A special medication is applied to the skin to make it sensitive to light.
 The skin is later exposed to a special light.
 The sensitivity to the light kills the cancer cells.